FrankoR2-D2/RedditAPI/README.md

     public int?
 CommentId { get; set; } // Vote belongs to a Comment (nullable) public virtual Comment Comment { get; set; } // Vote has a Comment }

+Based on your requirements, here are the CRUD operations you would need in your controllers:
+1. UserController
+•	CreateUser(User user): Creates a new user.
+•	GetUser(int id): Retrieves a user by their ID.
+•	UpdateUser(int id, User user): Updates a user's details.
+•	DeleteUser(int id): Deletes a user.
+2. PostController
+•	CreatePost(int userId, Post post): Creates a new post for a user.
+•	GetPost(int id): Retrieves a post by its ID, including its comments and vote count.
+•	UpdatePost(int id, Post post): Updates a post's details.
+•	DeletePost(int id): Deletes a post.
+•	GetPostsByUser(int userId): Retrieves all posts created by a user.
+•	GetVotedPostsByUser(int userId): Retrieves all posts upvoted or downvoted by a user.
+3. CommentController
+•	CreateComment(int userId, int postId, Comment comment): Creates a new comment for a post.
+•	GetComment(int id): Retrieves a comment by its ID.
+•	UpdateComment(int id, Comment comment): Updates a comment's details.
+•	DeleteComment(int id): Deletes a comment.
+4. VoteController
+•	CreateVote(int userId, int postId, Vote vote): Creates a new vote for a post.
+•	CreateVote(int userId, int commentId, Vote vote): Creates a new vote for a comment.
+•	DeleteVote(int id): Deletes a vote.
+Remember, these are just the basic operations.
+Depending on your application's needs, you might need to add more complex operations, like searching for posts by title or sorting posts by vote count.